 I wanted to add a little touch to make Marie Callender’s Lemon Meringue Pie

 even lemonier more lemony absolutely bursting with lemon goodness.
 They already have a great head start since it is made with real lemon juice – and you can totally taste it in every bite.
-Add that to the made-from-scratch lattice crust (which tastes better than MINE – seriously) and you have a little slice of heaven.
+Add that to the made-from-scratch flaky crust (which tastes better than MINE – seriously) and you have a little slice of heaven.

 But, being stubborn the way I am, I decided to add a little decorative touch to the top that would also add to the lemon celebration – candied lemon peel!